 If you’re responsible for managing e-learning programmes you’ll know what a Learning Management System (LMS) is.
-If you’ve attended any learning fairs in recent years you may have seen the term LXP popping up.
+And if you’ve attended any learning and development fairs or events in recent years you may have seen the term LXP popping up.

-It stands for Learning Experience Platform and represents a whole new range of possibilities to expand the way your audiences learn through collaborative, social, and informal learning.
+What is an LXP?
+LXP stands for Learning Experience Platform and represents a whole new range of possibilities to expand the way your audiences learn through collaborative, social, and informal learning.

 The traditional view of e-learning programmes may involve a system administrator pushing out learning content, perhaps with a deadline for completion.
 Not dissimilar to a lecturer issuing assignments to their students.
 Rather than pushing out content, think of an LXP as a tool to pull learners in.